DallanQ/lotr_journeys_in_middle_earth/QA.md

  It does that because if it can attack the named character, it always does so.
 Only if it cannot do you go to another character it can attack.

-> Does the attack happen even if the enemies are in a space with another hero?

-Yes.
-If the enemy can reach their named target they will move and attack that target regardless of the state of anything else on the board.
-They will only attack the closest hero if their named target is unreachable.

-> If the named hero is in range, but another hero is closer, does it still attack the named hero?

-Yes, it still attacks the named hero.

 [stacking-success-for-different-attacks-and-a-more](https://boardgamegeek.com/thread/2237751/stacking-success-for-different-attacks-and-a-more)

 > Let's say I have a weapon that makes 2 dmg + pierce with 1 success and 5 plain damage with 2 successes.
 I'm lucky enough to get 3 successes with my cards.

-> Does that mean that I can perform BOTH attacks?
+Does that mean that I can perform BOTH attacks?
 > Does the "pierce" effect apply to all 7 total damage?
 It doesn't seem to exist another way to inflict both attacks + effect in the app.
 So in that case, should I just apply 7+pierce on the app?
 > If I got enough successes to kill the monster before revealing all the cards I can, do I need to keep "wasting" successes if they happen to be in the top of the deck?

 Yes, if you can pay for both, you can do both.
 Each effect can be applied once per attack.
 You add up all the hits and you stack all the modifiers before hitting the apply button.
 So yes, 7 hits and "pierce" is correct in the example.